nasseryz/Assignment_3_Part_3/README.md

 In this project, we performed explorotary data analysis and see if there is any correlation between the variables and analyze the distribution of the dataset.
-Here are three possible hypotheses:
-* The survival rate is associated to the class of passenger
-* The survival rate is associated to the gender
-* The survival rate is associated to the age
-And For each hypothesis, we have a plot.

 ### Prerequisites